 Address: Regeringsgatan 48 – Web: moodstockholm.se

-Similar to the well-known “Mall of America” in the USA, this is Sweden’s largest shopping destination.
-It is in Solna, just outside Stockholm.
-In fact, it is the second biggest mall in the Nordic countries.
+Similarly to the well-known “Mall of America” in the USA, this is Sweden’s largest shopping destination.
+The second biggest mall in the Nordic countries is in Solna, just outside Stockholm.
 It has a total of 224 shops, from homewares to clothing and more.

 As well as a big range of shops, here you will also find great eating options and the newest trends.
 Although it’s outside Stockholm, it takes just 7 minutes by train to reach it.

 Located in the cool neighbourhood of SoFo on Södermalm, this iconic store is simply the best place in Stockholm for vintage and retro shopping.
 It has everything retro, from Victorian-era items to 90s grunge styles.
 A sister store can be found in Drottninggatan.

 Another well-known jeans brand and success story.
 Their speciality is jeans made of 100% organic cotton.
 In addition, every piece of clothing is made of sustainable materials.
 These jeans are famous for their unique back pocket design.
 Furthermore, at their shops, you can also repair your beloved jeans.
 Oh, did I mention they have a store in Södermalm too?

 This is a unique brand of handmade raincoats.
 It is brainchild of Alexander Stutterheim.
 He was inspired by the ones his grandfather used to wear.
 Worth mentioning that he sold his first 200 items from his home, on the small island of Arholma.

 The idea of the brand is to celebrate the melancholy of Swedish weather and turn this simple, practical piece of clothing into a stylish, fashion item.